fregante/webext-permission-toggle/readme.md

 ## Related

-- [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts) - Automatically registers your content_scripts on domains added via permission.request
+- [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts) - Automatically registers your content_scripts on hosts added via `permission.request()`
 - [webext-additional-permissions](https://github.com/fregante/webext-additional-permissions) - Get any optional permissions that users have granted you.
 - [webext-options-sync](https://github.com/fregante/webext-options-sync) - Helps you manage and autosave your extension's options.
 Chrome and Firefox.
 - [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.